juggernaut/juggernaut.github.io/_posts/2017-09-14-docker-migrating-legacy-links.markdown

 ![Legacy Setup]({{ site.baseurl }}/assets/MigratingLegacyLinksLegacySetup.png)

 With my earlier setup, I used container links (`--link`) to allow nginx to talk to the web container, and the web container to talk to the DB container.
 Links inject host and port information as environment variables in the container which is convenient.
 However, the drawback is that they're fairly static and you can't add/remove links without restarting the container.
+And of course, the fact that they're deprecated.

 ## Proposed Setup